sigmavirus24/github3.py/docs/index.rst

 Unittests

-    I really should have written these as they came along.
+    I really should have written these as I wrote the code.
 I didn't, so they need to be written now.
 If you want to write some, I would sinerely appreciate it.